a-type/rout/games/exquisite-fridge/rules.md

 To start the game, you are given a set of word tiles.
 It's up to you to start your story!
 Drag tiles from your pile into the box to play them.
 You can rearrange the order of played tiles as you like, or drag them back to your hand.

+Each turn you must play between 5 and 20 words.

 ## Blank tiles {#blank-tiles}

 Some tiles are blank.
 That means you get to decide what they say.
 Drag one of these tiles onto your play area to fill it in.

 If you decide you don't want to play a filled in blank tile after all, drag it back to your hand and it will reset.
 You can also use this to change your word (or fix a typo).

+## Free words {#free-words}

+In addition to your word pool, you have always-available "free" words.
+These words can help you make a more coherent story, but they don't count toward the word minimum.

 ## Submitting a turn